ColinKennedy/rez_developer_packages/rez_lint/README.md

 [help attribute](https://github.com/nerdvegas/rez/wiki/Package-Definition-Guide#help)
 in the Rez package.py.

-This check makes sure that the URL is still good.
-Also, if the Internet is down, the check will simply return "all good" to prevent CI checks to prevent developers from releasing code.
+This check makes sure that the URL still points to a valid URL or file on-disk.
+If the help item is a URL and your Internet is down, the check will not fail and instead pass-through.
+This is done so ``rez_lint`` won't accidentally tie up code from getting released due to a network failure.

 # TODO